-The main feature of this site (eventually) will be a virtual museum of Classic & Antique Cameras and related photographic ephemera that form part of my own collection.
+The main purpose of this site is as a virtual museum of Classic & Antique Cameras and related photographic ephemera that form part of my own collection.

-The photographs on this initial page are just intended to give an overview of the type of antique and classic cameras that the site will eventually feature, concentrating on the period from the 1880s through to the 1930s (rollfilm and plate cameras).
+The photographs on this initial landing page are just intended to give an overview of the type of antique and classic cameras that the site features, concentrating on the period from the 1880s through to the 1930s (rollfilm and plate cameras).

 The site describes cameras and related ephemera that form part of a private collection, and the hope is that that this will illustrate the development of photography over this key period through the equipment that was available at the time, particularly to the amateur user.